HeinDuijf/DiversityAbility/README.md

 ### Illustration of the agent-based model: `NotebookWalkthrough.ipynb`
-The Jupyter Notebook walks you through the stages of the agent-based model `Community` using some network visualizations.
+The Jupyter Notebook walks you through the stages of the agent-based model `Team` using some network visualizations.
 To minimalize the amount of code in the notebook, some scripts are stored in `utils/notebook.py`, which is run in one of the initial notebook cells.

-### The agent-based model: `community.py`
+### The agent-based model: `models/team.py`
-The central class `Community` is defined in `community.py`.
-A `Community` is an *agent-based model* consisting of a network of sources and agents.
-The central method `estimated_community_accuracy` computes the estimated accuracy of the group of agents.
+The central class `Team` is defined in `models/team.py`.
+A `Team` is an *agent-based model* consisting of sources and agents.
+The central method `accuracy` computes the accuracy of the team.

 ### Determine the three types of teams: `determine_teams.py`
-The central methods for determining the three types of teams can be found in `determine_teams.py`: `best_team`, `diverse_team`, and `random_team`.
+The central methods for determining the three types of teams can be found in `models/determine_teams.py`: `expert_team`, `diverse_team`, and `random_team`.

 ### Data analysis (preliminary): `DataAnalysis.ipynb`
 The Jupyter Notebook contains a preliminary analysis of results.
 The notebook contains some statistical analyses and some graphs illustrating the trade-off between ability, diversity and randomness.

-### Simulations: `simulation.py`
+### Simulations: `simulation.py` and `grid_simulation.py`
-The central class `Simulation` and method `Simulation.run()` is defined in `simulation.py`, the method produces the csv files in the folder `data`.
-The method `Simulation.run()` runs a simulation consisting of generating `number_of_communities` communities and creating the three types of teams for each community and estimating the accuracy of each team by running `number_of_voting_simulations` voting simulations.
+The class `Simulation` and method `Simulation.run()` is defined in `simulation.py`, the method produces a csv file (typically, in the folder `data`).
+The method `Simulation.run()` runs a simulation for a particular parameter setting and produces results that can give insight into whether diversity trumps ability for that parameter setting.

+The class `GridSimulation` and method `GridSimulation.run()` is defined in `grid_simulation.py`.
+The method runs simulations (by invoking the method `Simulation.run()`) for each parameter setting in a grid.

 ## 5. Computational limitations
 * This repository is not optimized for computational speed, but for findability, accessibility, interoperability, and reusability ([FAIR](https://www.uu.nl/en/research/research-data-management/guides/how-to-make-your-data-fair)).
-* Determining the team consisting of random agents and best-performing agents is fast, but determining the team of diverse agents is slow (see `determine_teams.py`).
-The computational cost of computing the most diverse team goes up if the number of sources increases.
+* Determining the accuracy of teams can be computationally demanding.
+The computational cost of computing the accuracy of a team goes up if the number of sources increases.
 Hence, the reason why I have only considered at most 21 sources.

 ## 6. Licence and citation
 This repository accompanies an academic paper (in progress).
 In the meantime, please cite as follows:
-- TBD
+- Duijf, H. (2024).
+Diversity and ability in a source reliability model. _GitHub_. https://github.com/HeinDuijf/DiversityAbility

 Released under the [MIT licence](LICENCE.md).